Indalacio, Blowing Bubbles 2002, Oil on canvas 24 x 30 inch. Buy art and support Baltimore artists. Image courtesy of Light Street Gallery

 Light Street Gallery located in Federal Hill showcases works by emerging and established artist most of who live in Baltimore, Maryland.
 You can buy paintings, sculptures, prints of original art and limited edition prints from the gallery.
 The gallery which recently underwent some renovation presents a conducive atmosphere for all art lovers.
 When you buy art, you support Baltimore artists

 For those who love books, The Book Escape is the place to go.
-This is a bookstore that celebrate local writers in way that brings relevance to their writings.
-Located both at the southern edge of the Inner Harbor as well as downtown , you will find books by celebrated writes like Laura Lippman, David Simon, best-seller Tom Clancy, Edgar Allan Poe and many others.
+This is a bookstore that celebrates local writers in a way that brings relevance to their writings.
+Located both at the southern edge of the Inner Harbor as well as downtown, you will find books by celebrated writes like Laura Lippman, David Simon, best-seller Tom Clancy, Edgar Allan Poe and many others.
 Book lovers can get new and used book at the store, which has very pleasant and well-informed employees that make you feel at home.

 At the waterfront in the heart of Fells Point is Robert McClintock’s studio and gallery.
 The Self-taught photographer is celebrated in his community not just because of his outstanding images, but also because he is seen as part of the community which he diligently captures.
 In his digital photography, McClintock uses Adobe Photoshop editing to create art pieces that have attracted many to his gallery and photography studio.
 McClintock not only has a great personality, he is also very welcoming.
 Support Baltimore artists by buying his digital art and photographs.